-- Never leave your phone unobserved and do not let people you don’t know use it.
+- Never leave your phone unattended and don’t let people you don’t know use it.

-- Regularly look through the apps on your phone to see if there are any you don’t recognize.
+- Regularly review what apps your phone has to see if there are any you don’t recognize.

 - Do not open suspicious messages, links, or files.
 They can be malware or spyware in disguise.

-- Do not use download sites you don’t trust.
+- Do not use sites you don’t trust.
 They are a potential source of malware.

 - Use a VPN.
 You can use a VPN for iOS or Android to protect your phone from data snoopers and hackers.

 Can a phone be hacked while turned off?

 The short answer is no, your phone cannot be hacked while it’s turned off.
 Phone hacking, even remotely, only works if the device being targeted is on.

 That doesn’t mean you’re personally safe from hackers while your devices are off.
 Criminals could spoof your number, making calls from their own devices and pretending to be you to try and extract information or money from other targets.
 And if your phone had been jailbroken, whoever jailbroke the phone could (in theory) install malware that would activate when the device was switched back on.

 Yet for all intents and purposes, you should be confident that your phone will not be hacked while it’s fully switch off.